 64 Pages Posted: 17 Jan 2020 Last revised: 12 Aug 2022

 Date Written: January 1, 2020

-We study labor markets in which firms can hire either via referrals or open applications.
-Referrals screen candidates and lead to better matches and increased productivity, but disadvantage workers who apply via open applications.
-We identify conditions under which distributing referrals more evenly across a population not only reduces inequality, but also increases productivity and also improves economic mobility across generations.
-We use the model to examine optimal policies, showing that one-time affirmative action policies have long-term impacts due to induced changes in future referrals.
-We also show how the possibility of firing workers improves hiring and lowers inequality.
+We study the consequences of job markets' heavy reliance on referrals.
+Referrals screen candidates and lead to better matches and increased productivity, but disadvantage job-seekers who have few or no connections to employed workers, leading to increased inequality.
+Coupled with homophily, referrals also lead to immobility: a demographic group's low current employment rate leads that group to have relatively low future employment as well.
+We identify conditions under which distributing referrals more evenly across a population not only reduces inequality, but also improves future productivity and economic mobility.
+We use the model to examine optimal policies, showing that one-time affirmative action policies involve short-run production losses, but lead to long-term improvements in equality, mobility, and productivity due to induced changes in future referrals.
+We also examine how macroeconomic conditions as well as the possibility of firing workers changes the effects of referrals.

 Keywords: Inequality, Immobility, Job Contacts, Job Referrals, Social Networks, Networks, Productivity, Affirmative Action, Labor Market Rigidity